-This article sheds light on why the frosty months might be the hidden gem of the gardening calendar.
+This article explores why the frosty months might be the hidden gem of the gardening calendar.

 1. Boosting Winter Wellness

-Gardening in the winter can be an excellent way to boost your overall wellness.
-Here are two ways that gardening can enhance your winter wellness:
+Gardening in winter can be an excellent way to boost your overall wellness.
+Here are two ways that gardening can do so:

 Enhanced Mood Through Cold-Weather Gardening